José Luis Capdevila

-José Luis Sánchez Capdevila (born 12 February 1981) is a Spanish former footballer who played as a midfielder, and is the current manager of AD Alcorcón B.
+José Luis Sánchez Capdevila (born 12 February 1981) is a Spanish former footballer who played as a midfielder, currently manager of CD Leganés B.

 Playing career

 Capdevila was born in Zaragoza, Aragon.
-After playing three seasons in the third division (one each with AD Alcorcón, Real Madrid Castilla and Hércules CF) he signed with Pontevedra CF, where his career-best nine goals were not enough to prevent a relegation from the second level in 2005.
+After playing three seasons in the Segunda División B (one each with AD Alcorcón, Real Madrid Castilla and Hércules CF) he signed with Pontevedra CF, where his career-best nine goals were not enough to prevent a relegation from Segunda División in 2005.

 Capdevila subsequently moved to Real Valladolid, being an instrumental figure in the side's 2007 promotion to La Liga, scoring four goals in 35 games.
-However, he would feature sparingly in the 2007–08 campaign, making his competition debut on 15 September 2007 in a 1–2 away loss against Valencia CF.
+However, he would feature sparingly in the 2007–08 campaign, making his competition debut on 15 September 2007 in a 2–1 away loss against Valencia CF.

-In August 2008, Capdevila joined Real Murcia, recently relegated to division two.
+In September 2008, Capdevila joined Real Murcia CF, recently relegated to division two.
 Two seasons later, as his team dropped down another level, the 29-year-old signed with another club in that tier, Xerez CD.

+Capdevila then spent five years in the Bolivian Primera División, with Club Bolívar and Sport Boys Warnes, winning the national championship with the former in 2014–15.
+He retired in 2020 aged 39, with Spanish amateurs AD Unión Adarve.

-Managerial career
+Coaching career

 Shortly after retiring, Capdevila returned to Alcorcón and was named manager of the Cadete A squad, while also being an assistant of the Juvenil A side.
-Ahead of the 2021–22 campaign took over the Juvenil B before being named manager of the reserves on 23 September 2021, after Jorge Romero was appointed in charge of the first team.
+Ahead of the 2021–22 campaign, he took over the Juvenil B before being named manager of the reserves on 23 September 2021, after Jorge Romero was appointed at the first team.

+Capdevila led Alcorcón B to a first-ever promotion to Segunda Federación in 2022, but suffered immediate relegation.
+On 28 June 2023, he was named manager of another reserve team, CD Leganés B also in the Tercera Federación.